Scottish-Tech-Army/Volunteer-app/README.md

 - You should now see your local development version of the app on your phone -- any changes you make in your code should show almost instantly on your phone.
 (If you find you're not seeing changes on your phone or Expo Go loses the connection, [see tips here.](APP_DEVELOPMENT.md#expo-known-issues))

 14. When you've got the app to run, make a PR to improve this README!
 Fix something that caused you headaches, update something that's no longer correct, or add a training resource, or add something else you think would help other people to get up and running.

+15. See the [Subsequent run](#subsequent-run) section below for what to do next time you want to run the app.
+See the [Development](#development) section below for more info on developing the app, and how to get set up to deploy changes to the app.

 # Troubleshooting